datanav/docs/technical/salesforce-superoffice.rst

      - "string"

-Salesforce Seller to Superoffice Person
+Salesforce Seller to SuperOffice Person
 ---------------------------------------
-Every Salesforce Seller will be synchronized with a Superoffice Person.
+Every Salesforce Seller will be synchronized with a SuperOffice Person.

-Once a link between a Salesforce Seller and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce Seller and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce Seller and a Superoffice Person:
+The following properties are synchronized between a Salesforce Seller and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Salesforce Seller Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type

-Salesforce User to Superoffice Person
+Salesforce User to SuperOffice Person
 -------------------------------------
-Every Salesforce User will be synchronized with a Superoffice Person.
+Every Salesforce User will be synchronized with a SuperOffice Person.

-Once a link between a Salesforce User and a Superoffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Salesforce User and a SuperOffice Person is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Salesforce User and a Superoffice Person:
+The following properties are synchronized between a Salesforce User and a SuperOffice Person:

 .. list-table::
    :header-rows: 1

    * - Salesforce User Property
-     - Superoffice Person Property
+     - SuperOffice Person Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - City
      - Address.Street.City
      - "string"